tennercheung/SevSeg-SixDig/README.md

 ## Current Limitations

 - Omits the segments of some numbers and letters usually the top left of the 7 seg
-- Text must be typed as string of chars
+- Text must be typed as array of chars

 ## Hardware Setup